marmelab/react-admin/docs/Tutorial.md

 [![Post Edit Guesser](./img/tutorial_edit_guesser.gif)](./img/tutorial_edit_guesser.gif)

 Users can display the edit page just by clicking on the Edit button.
-The form rendered is already functional; it issues `PUT` requests to the REST API upon submission.
+The form is already functional; it issues `PUT` requests to the REST API upon submission.

-Copy the `PostEdit` code dumped by the guesser in the console to the `posts.js` file so that you can customize the view.
+Copy the `<PostEdit>` code dumped by the guesser in the console to the `posts.js` file so that you can customize the view.
 Don't forget to `import` the new components from react-admin:

 ```jsx
 // in src/posts.js